cosmos/ibc/spec/ics-25-handler-interface/README.md

 function closeConnection(string id) -> Maybe<Err>
 ```

+Implementations of `createConnection`, `queryConnection`, and `closeConnection` are defined in ICS 3.

 ### Channels

 By default, channels are owned by the creating module, meaning only the creating module can inspect, close, or send on the channel.